TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 - Press T to start moving the selected entities with your mouse.
 - Press R to start rotating the selected entities.
+- Press W to reset the rotations of the selected entities to 0 degrees.
-  - You can also press Ctrl+R to rotate the selected entities by exactly -90 degrees.
+- Press Ctrl+R to rotate the selected entities by exactly -90 degrees.
-  - You can also press Shift+R to rotate the selected entities by exactly 90 degrees.
+- Press Shift+R to rotate the selected entities by exactly 90 degrees.
 - Press Shift+H to flip the selected entities horizontally.
 - Press Shift+V to flip the selected entities vertically.
 - Press E to start resizing the selected entities along a single axis closest to the cursor.
 - Press Shift + E to start resizing the selected entities along two axes closest to the cursor.

 Remember you can always undo the last performed operation simply by pressing Ctrl+Z.
 You can redo operations as well - by pressing Ctrl+Shift+Z.